Towards a future space-based, highly scalable AI infrastructure system design: Methods

 Our learning curve analysis was based on publicly available historical SpaceX data.
 When Falcon 1 launched, SpaceX launch prices were $\gtrsim$\$30,000/kg (inflation adjusted) \cite{SpaceNews2013SmallLauncher}, dropping to $\sim$\$1800/kg for Falcon Heavy over the course of <100 successful launches \cite{Chang2018FalconHeavy}, or $\sim$400t cumulative mass launched [Fig. \ref{fig:launched_mass}].
 The introduction of Falcon Heavy yielded a precipitous price decrease compared to Falcon 9, driven by improved economics from a heavier launch.
 Note that learning curve estimates are highly sensitive to input assumptions (e.g. source for price data, or whether the chosen starting point is the first successful Falcon 1 launch, the Falcon 9 or even the reusable Falcon 9 configuration), but a variety of choices all yield results $\sim$18--24\%.

-Maintaining SpaceX’s $\sim$20\% learning rate (based on launched mass) through new generations of launch vehicles, reaching <\$200/kg by $\sim$2035 would require launching $\sim370,000\text{t}$ additional cumulative mass, equivalent to $\sim$1800 Starship launches (assuming 200t capacity (original specs at \cite{SpaceX_2024}, updated \cite{Musk2025LaunchCosts}).
+Maintaining SpaceX's $\sim$20\% learning rate (based on launched mass) through new generations of launch vehicles, reaching <\$200/kg by $\sim$2035 would require launching $\sim370,000\text{t}$ additional cumulative mass, equivalent to $\sim$1800 Starship launches (assuming 200t capacity (original specs at \cite{SpaceX_2024}, updated \cite{Musk2025LaunchCosts}).
 This is an ambitious target, but the required $\sim$180 Starship launches/year (on average, although there will almost certainly be a ramp up period in reality) would fall well below stated launch rate targets \cite{SpaceXMars}.
 Conversely, reaching this target is unlikely without Starship-like launch vehicles, due to Falcon payload volume limitations.
+We also stress that the calculation of required launched mass to reach our price target is highly sensitive to chosen initial conditions.
+We have selected the introduction of Falcon Heavy (i.e. $\sim$\$1800/kg and $\sim$400t cumulative mass launched) as our starting point, on the basis that, while all price trajectories are inherently highly uncertain and subject to market forces (such as the entry -or not- of competitors), price at the introduction of a new launch vehicle represents a critical inflection point and is likely tied to some underlying economic reality.
+In the above analysis, we are not trying to predict the actual future price of launch, but rather make a reasonable assessment of what the underlying economics could theoretically support.

 As an alternative method, we calculated costs (to SpaceX) for Starship 4, leveraging recently released reuse targets, as well as plans for payload size, Raptor engine count and rocket dimensions \cite{Musk2025LaunchCosts}.
 Other inputs, e.g. refurbishment costs as a fraction of vehicle costs ($\sim$1\% \cite{Marketplace2024CheaperSpaceFlight}) and failure rates, were extrapolated from existing Falcon 9 data \cite{WRAL2024SpaceXCost, Marketplace2024CheaperSpaceFlight,Musk2018Falcon9}.
 Without assuming any reduction in fuel cost, component reuse drives down projected SpaceX launch costs from $\sim$\$460/kg (no reuse) to <\textasciitilde\$15/kg (100x reuse of all components).
 Increasing refurbishment costs to 15\%, as a sensitivity analysis, yields costs of \$38/kg (100x reuse of all components).
 Eventually, fuel costs (LOX and liquid methane for Starship), estimated at $\sim$\$8/kg \cite{Cunningham2023SpaceXFuel, DLA2024AerospacePrices}, will provide a floor on costs.
 We note that this analysis was based on relatively conservative assumptions, e.g. we used published Raptor 3 engine specifications, not any speculative claims for future engine generations.
 We also acknowledge the potential pitfalls of using Falcon 9 data to project trends for Starship, but the intent is to provide an indicative projection based on public data points, which we will update as more information becomes available.